 Regardless where you give a speech, you should always choose topics that will not promote harmful or illegal actions.
 It is also important to consider whether your topic might offend members of the audience.
-If this is a possibility, can you find a way to present the topic that will minimize offence?
+If this is a possibility, can you find a way to present the topic that will minimize offense?
 Similarly, if your topic is controversial and you know that your audience has strong feelings about it, consider how you can convey your message without alienating or antagonizing your listeners.
-Finally, it is usually wise to avoid topics which the audience already knows a lot about.
+Finally, it is usually wise to avoid topics, which the audience already knows a lot about.

-- Ability3 involves the natural aptitude or acquired proficiency to be able to perform.
+Ability3 involves the natural aptitude or acquired proficiency to be able to perform.
 If you have a lot of prior information on flying, gained over years of experience being at the controls of an aircraft, you may have a natural aptitude and knowledge base to use to your advantage.
-If, however, you've never flown before, you may need to gather information and go visit an airport to be able to approach a proficient level of understanding to discuss the topic. - 2.
-Involves a topic that is especially suitable or compatible with your audience's interest, expectations, norms, or customs. - 3.
-Involves the natural aptitude or acquired proficiency to be able to perform.
+If, however, you've never flown before, you may need to gather information and go visit an airport to be able to approach a proficient level of understanding to discuss the topic.